 The idea of fasting has been around for several years and is safely practiced by several people for religious purposes.
 According to studies, following a diet pattern with fasting and eating windows can increase weight loss and other health benefits.

-The 48-hour intermittent fasting is pretty strict and can not be performed by everyone.
+The 48 hour fasting is pretty strict and can not be performed by everyone.
 Many people opt to practice this fast once a week.
+In recent years, the 48 hour fasting method has gained quite a bit of popularity

 Drinking fluids is a crucial part of the 48-hour fast that prevents dehydration, a critical complication of fasting for long hours.